edgardomortiz/Captus/docs/content/assembly/extract/options.md

 ### *Proteins extraction global options (Scipio)*
 ___
 #### **`--max_loci_scipio_x2`**
-When the number of different loci in the reference exceeds this value, `Captus` will not run a second, more exhaustive round of Scipio.
+When the number of loci in a protein reference file exceeds this number, `Captus` will not run a second, more exhaustive round of Scipio.
 Usually the results from the first round are extremely similar and sufficient, the second round can become extremely slow as the number of reference proteins grows.

 This argument is optional, the default is **2000**.
 ___